-Customer lifetime value or CLV (CLTV/LTV/LCV) is a metric that represents the total amount of money a business can expect to attribute during the whole period of their relationship with a customer.
+Customer lifetime value or CLV (same as CLTV/LTV/LCV) is a metric that represents the total amount of money a business can expect to attribute during the whole period of their relationship with a customer.

 For instance, if your customer buys services from you worth 20$, 5 times a year and stays with you for 5 years, then your CLV will be 20x5x5 = 500$.
 Subtract all the costs you’ve invested to acquire this customer and you can see how much profit you actually make.